marcuscaiado/ghost-sourcer/README.md

 * **Document Parsing**: I integrated `officeparser` for robust PDF and DOCX support.

 ### 🖥️ Hardware Setup
-I validated this project on my personal professional setup in Osasco:
+I validated this project on my personal professional setup in my own home:
 * **CPU**: Ryzen 7 8700F.
 * **GPU**: **RTX 5060 Ti**, which is critical for low-latency Llama 3 processing.
 * **OS**: Windows with Git Bash.